desizafirova/smart-budget-app/README.md

 ## License

-Private - All rights reserved
+Private - All rights reserved.